Sutra Studies Guide

 Click Here To Access Our Yoga Terms And Definitions Page

 - Now the exposition of Yoga is being made.
-[Now we will have a discourse/conversation that explains the meaning and purpose of Yoga/Union.]
+[Now we will have a discourse/conversation that explains the meaning and purpose of the self-discipline/devoted practice of Yoga/Union.]

 - Then the Seer (Self) abides in Its own nature.
 [Once the mind-stuff is restrained, then a person can accept and express his/her True Self/nature.]